Rath, Uttar Pradesh: Roadways

 Rath is connected with UPSH-21 (Bilaraya to Panwari) and UPSH-42 (Hamirpur to Jhansi).
 There are other roads like MDR-41B that link Rath to other parts of the state.
 UPSRTC and private bus services provide transportation to other cities.
 Rath has one Bus Terminal and other bus stands, including Orai, Charkhari bus stand (near Ramleela maidan), and Jalalpur Bus.
 Regular bus services are available to nearby towns like Mahoba, Banda, Maudaha, Orai, Chitrakoot, Hamirpur.
 Rath is also well connected with Allahabad, Varanasi, Kanpur, Lucknow, Delhi, Agra, Jhansi, Noida, Jaipur, Mathura, and Ajmer.

 Railways

 Rath is not directly linked with railways.
 The nearest railway stations are Halparpur which is 45 km away, and Kulpahar, which is 47 km away.
-Another nearby railway station is Orai, at a distance of 55 km from Rath.
+Another nearby railway stations are Orai, at a distance of 55 km and Maudaha (Ragaul), at a distance of 61 km from Rath.